allisonx3/reconciliationhelpr/README.md

 A locally-run tool to help YNAB users who are as bad at reconciling as I am to identify discrepancies between their bank statements and YNAB transactions.
 This isn't an automatic reconciliation tool - rather, it's a helper that makes it easier to spot where things don't match up.

 > **Quick Note:** Yes, we should reconcile daily/weekly/monthly/etc.It's definitely best practice.
 But if you're like me and sometimes forget to eat lunch because ADHD/life/whatever, well... this tool is for those months when you finally check your balance and go "oh no. why is this $40 off?"
-You'll certainly get no judgement from me - you're doing your best <3
+You'll get no judgement from me - you're doing your best <3

 ## Why Use This?